Epsilon User's Manual and Reference >

 This command provides a convenient way to perform various operations

-another key, with choices as listed below.
-Many of them are similar
+key, with choices as listed below.
+Many of them are similar to the

 - deletes the file associated with the current buffer, after

 - copies the file associated with the current buffer, prompting for